 When you train your brain that there’s a scheduled time for worry, it becomes less urgent at bedtime.

 If stress builds up throughout the day, using structured Stress Busters earlier can reduce the intensity of nighttime rumination.
+If your overthinking spikes specifically on Sunday nights, the pattern has a name, and a specific set of solutions.
+Our guide on Sunday scaries and how to deal with them addresses that weekly cycle directly.

 3. Shift From Thinking to Sensing